Guide for PicManager: Image Uploader

 Product Variants

 Each product variant can only have one image assigned to it.
 Additional images will be saved under the parent product.
+Note: Videos can’t be uploaded to product variants.

 Add to an existing image gallery - If the product variant didn't have any images previously, one image will be added to it, and any additional images will be linked to the main product.
 If there was already an image, all files will be linked to the main product at once.